Gusandr/kotlin/native/swift/sir-analysis-api/README.md

-# Build Swift IR from Analysis
+# Build Swift IR from Analysis API

 This module is responsible for populating SIR tree.
 It is the first step in Swift Export pipeline.